awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.md

 1. You might need to complete some setup before you can run, debug, or deploy the serverless application from the IDE as expected\.
 For setup instructions, see the **Application details** page that you opened earlier\.
 Or look for any setup instructions within the serverless application's files that you cloned to your IDE\.

-To invoke the functions, see [Invoke a Lambda Function](#lambda-functions-invoke)\.
-If the functions have related APIs in API Gateway, to invoke the APIs, see [Invoke an API Gateway API for a Related Lambda Function](#lambda-functions-api)\.
+To invoke the functions, see [Invoke a Lambda function](#lambda-functions-invoke)\.
+If the functions have related APIs in API Gateway, to invoke the APIs, see [Invoke an API Gateway API for a related Lambda function](#lambda-functions-api)\.
 When you invoke a function or API this way for the first time, AWS Cloud9 adds a hidden `.application.json` file to the serverless application's component files\.
 This file is used by AWS Cloud9 and contains JSON\-formatted settings that are specific to the serverless application\.

 If the serverless application requires parameters to be specified during deployment, you can deploy it from the IDE only by using the terminal\.
 To see if parameters are required, on the **Application details** page you opened earlier, choose the **Deploy** button, and then see the **Configure application parameters** card for any parameters\.
 If there are any parameters, deploy the serverless application from the terminal in the IDE by running the AWS CloudFormation `deploy` command, for example: